-Officials shall NOT to be included in any social event involving the participating coaches or players.
+Officials should not be included in this or any social event including the participating coaches and student-athletes.

 Section 6 - Broadcasting/Internet

 Please see the NCAA Broadcast and Media Services information, located on the NCAA website at http://NCAA.com/broadcast.